mbodm/website/README.md

 # MBODM Website

-This repo contains my rather simple mbodm.com website
+This repo contains my rather simple mbodm.com website.

 ### General info
 I use this GitHub repo for my website, just for some easier maintaining.
 This repo is public.
 But since my site is rather simple structured (no backend pre-rendering or anyting like that), the complete source of my site is sent to the browser anyway.
 So it does not really matter if this repo is private or public. :)